 Tuesday, April 27, 2021

-Only the charlatans woo the people by promising them liberty, prosperity, and happiness.
+The charlatans woo the masses by promising liberty, prosperity, and happiness.

-In a free society, there will be hundreds of ways of looking at liberty, prosperity, and happiness—this leads to the paradox that true liberty means controversy about not just the nature and scope of liberty but also of prosperity and happiness.
-If you encounter certainty about the nature of these ideas in any movement, then that movement is not free.
+In a free society, there will be hundreds of ways of looking at liberty, prosperity, and happiness.
+True liberty means controversy about not just the nature and scope of liberty but also of prosperity and happiness.
+If you encounter certainty about these ideas in any movement, then that movement is not free.
 It is totalitarian.
-It is being led by people of fixed minds who want to forcefully impose their worldview on everyone else.
-Absolute certainty about the nature of liberty, prosperity, and happiness is the fountainhead of absolute slavery and absolute misery.
+It is being led by people of fixed minds who want to impose their worldview on all.

 Posted by Anoop Verma at 7:17:00 PM

-"The desert grows: woe to him who harbors deserts!” says Nietzsche in Thus Spake Zarathustra.
-He is lamenting the rise of deserts in the minds of men who no longer have a coherent worldview because the moralists and idealists among them have accepted false ideologies, while the characterless and rationalists have turned towards nihilism.
-He is proclaiming that an apocalypse is imminent because there is hardly anyone left who might save civilization from disintegration.
+"The desert grows: woe to him who harbors deserts!” ~ Nietzsche in Thus Spake Zarathustra.
+Nietzsche is lamenting the rise of deserts in the minds of men.
+He is saying that the moralists and idealists have accepted false ideologies, and the characterless and rationalists have turned towards nihilism.
+He is proclaiming that an apocalypse is imminent because there is no one left who possess the will to save civilization from disintegration.

 Monday, April 26, 2021

-What is the ultimate desire of a theistic mind?
-To be close to his conception of God.
-What is the ultimate desire of an atheistic mind?
-To be God.
+The ultimate desire of the theistic mind is to be close to his conception of God.
+For the atheistic mind, the ultimate desire is to be God.

-It can be argued that there is a contradiction in the mind of both, the theist and the atheist.
+There is a contradiction in the mind of both, the theist and the atheist.
 Both are lusting for something that is unknowable and unachievable.
-But the desire of the atheist is far more dangerous, because he wants to be the God, the secular, earthly, living God—this desire gives him the potential to be absolutely merciless and unleash an incredible amount of destruction.
-He will spearhead or join any totalitarian and murderous movement that will give him the hope of being the God.
+But the desire of the atheist is more dangerous, because he wants to be the God, the secular, earthly, living God.
 What will a man not do when his aim is to be the God of all humans!

 Posted by Anoop Verma at 8:20:00 PM

 The name Marquis de Sade brings the word “sadism” to mind.
-But he was a powerful leftist (atheistic) intellectual and a firebrand social activist.
-He played a pivotal role in the French Revolution.
-In his essay, “Operation Parricide: Sade, Robespierre, and The French Revolution,” Erik von Kuehnelt-Leddihn gives an account of Sade’s leftwing political legacy.
+A powerful intellectual and a firebrand social activist, he played a pivotal role in the French Revolution.
+In his essay “Operation Parricide: Sade, Robespierre, and The French Revolution,” Erik von Kuehnelt-Leddihn gives an account of Sade’s leftwing political legacy.
 Here’s an except: